Button Batteries Lead to Recall of Children’s Toys

 The CPSC recommends checking children’s toys for batteries and keeping those toys away from young children.
 Button batteries can also be found in watches, remote controls, cell phones, and light-up shoes.

 No parent wants their child to play with an unsafe toy.
 If your child has been injured by a toy, particularly one that was later recalled, please contact an experienced San Diego product liability lawyer.
 Attorney Steven A. Elia will fight to protect your legal rights and hold negligent parties accountable for their actions.
-Call the Law Offices of Steven A. Elia today at 619-444-2244 for a free consultation.
+Call the Elia Law Firm today at 619-444-2244 for a free consultation.

 Latest posts by Steven Elia (see all)